alexeygrigorev/mlbookcamp-page/article/numpy.md

 Note that the original array contains integers, but because we used the division operation, the result is an array with float numbers.

 Previously, our code involved an array and simple Python numbers.
-It’s also possible to do element-wise operations with two arrays - if they have the same shape.
+It’s also possible to do element-wise operations with two arrays &ndash; if they have the same shape.

 For example, suppose we have two arrays, one containing numbers from 0 to 4, and another containing some random noise: